Unfaehig-Industries/araction/README.md

 # Toozer Examples
 Toozer app that demonstrates example usages of Toozifier library.
+In order to work through these examples, a basic understanding of the Android SDK is required.
+For learning Android-Development, please visit the offical [Android Codelabs](https://developer.android.com/courses).

 ### 1. Obtain Toozifier instance
 The first step you need to do to use the Toozifier library is to obtain an instance of Toozifier object.
 You can do that by calling